Abilene & San Angelo Medical Malpractice Attorney

 Medical malpractice is defined as the failure of a health care provider (a doctor, nurse, or hospital technician) to render care in keeping with good and accepted medical techniques or principles.

-This matter requires an experienced Texas medical malpractice attorney who knows the Texas laws regarding the negligence of a physician, registered nurse, dentist, podiatrist, pharmacist, hospital or nursing home.
-Please contact our San Angelo medical malpractice attorney today if you or a loved one has been the victim of medical negligence.
+This matter requires an experienced medical malpractice attorney who knows the Texas laws regarding the negligence of a physician, registered nurse, dentist, podiatrist, pharmacist, hospital, or nursing home.
+Please contact our Abilene & San Angelo medical malpractice lawyer today if you or a loved one has been the victim of medical negligence.

 Types of Medical Errors